PayneLessDev/Portfolio/README.md

 ## Purpose

-Completeing this bootcamp is the first step in the wed developer career.

 In order to have sucsess in my job search its important to have a proffesional portfolio website,

 this website will show off the relevent skills and knowledeg i have aquired to perefctive employeers.